Supermassive Black Hole Winds in X-rays: SUBWAYS IV. Tracing Radio Emission and Unveiling the Role of Winds: Discussion

-In this section, we investigate the main mechanisms at the origin of the radio emission, and integrate our results into the relevant scientific framework.
+In this section, we investigate the main mechanisms at the origin of the radio emission and integrate our results into the relevant scientific framework.
 We note that, in more than one case, the SED are best interpreted by a superposition of different processes.
 However, here we aim at distinguishing the dominant one rather than doing an SED fitting decomposition.
-In the following we focus mainly on the general view, for details on single objects we refer to Appendix~\ref{A:SEDs}.
+In the following, we focus mainly on the general view; for details on single objects we refer to \ref{A:SEDs}.

-\subsection{Morphology and Linear Sizes}
+\subsection{Morphology and linear sizes}

-The morphology and linear size are powerful tools to distinguish the origin of the radio emission: coronal emission coming from sub-pc scales is expected to be compact and unresolved, star-forming regions can extend up to the same scales of the host galaxy.
+The morphology and linear size are powerful tools to distinguish the origin of the radio emission: coronal emission coming from sub-pc scales is expected to be compact and unresolved, and star-forming regions can extend up to the same scales as the host galaxy.
 Only outflows are capable of going beyond the stellar body of the host.
-We convert the angular sizes, in Column (3) and (6) of Table~\ref{tab:elongations_combined}, into linear ones, listed in Column (4) and (7) of the same Table.
+We convert the angular sizes (see Cols.
+3 and 6 of Table~\ref{tab:elongations_combined}) into linear ones (Cols.
+4 and 7).

-{While for the unresolved targets the highest resolution of the JVLA at 6 GHz constrains the sizes to linear scales $<1$ kpc, all the ten targets resolved at all frequencies – six of which have UFOs - display clear extensions on scales ranging from 11 kpc to 1250 kpc (Column (4) of Table~\ref{tab:elongations_combined}).
-These extensions suggest that diffuse star formation (SF) and/or winds/jets are present (\citealt{Behar_2015}; \citealt{Panessa_2019}; \citealt{Kawamuro_2022}; \citealt{del_Palacio_2025}; \citealt{Ricci_2023}), although an unresolved coronal component cannot be ruled out (e.g. \citealt{Chen_2024}).
+{While for unresolved targets the highest resolution of the JVLA at 6 GHz constrains the sizes to linear scales $<1$ kpc, all ten targets resolved at all frequencies – six of which have UFOs - display clear extensions on scales ranging from 11 kpc to 1250 kpc (Col. 4 of Table~\ref{tab:elongations_combined}).
+These extensions suggest that diffuse star formation (SF) and winds and/or jets are present (\citealt{Behar_2015}; \citealt{Panessa_2019}; \citealt{Kawamuro_2022}; \citealt{del_Palacio_2025}; \citealt{Ricci_2023}), although an unresolved coronal component cannot be ruled out (e.g. \citealt{Chen_2024}).

-Interestingly, among these, a giant radio quasar (GRQ, e.g. \citealt{Dabhade_2020}, \citealt{Kuzmicz_2021}), PG1425+267, is identified.
-In the original selection RL AGN with prominent jets were excluded on purpose, however the quality of the archival information on PG1425+267 was evidently insufficient to classify it as such.
-An in depth discussion on the properties of PG1425+267 is beyond the aims of this work.
+Interestingly, among these, a giant radio quasar (GRQ; e.g. \citealt{Dabhade_2020}, \citealt{Kuzmicz_2021}), PG1425+267, is identified.
+In the original selection, RL AGNs with prominent jets were excluded on purpose; however, the quality of the archival information on PG1425+267 was evidently insufficient to classify it as such.
+An in-depth discussion on the properties of PG1425+267 is beyond the aims of this work.